ematta/save-the-giphies/README.md

+# CLOSING OUT

+A lot of lessons were learned here and I am moving the effort over to [my main site's codebase](https://github.com/ematta/matta.dev).
+Thank you for following this short journey.

 ## Save the giphies

 Documentation in progress, but here is how we can get you up and running for now.